Bal Thackeray: 1966–1998

 Dr. Hemchandra Gupte, Mayor of Mumbai and the former family physician and confidant of Thackeray, left Shiv Sena in 1976 citing the emphasis given to money, violence committed by the Shiv Sena members, and Thackeray's support for Indira Gandhi and the 1975 emergency.

 Politically, the Shiv Sena was anti-communist, and wrested control of trade unions in Mumbai from the Communist Party of India (CPI).
-Local unemployed youth from the declining textile industry joined the party and it further expanded because of Marathi migrants from the Konkan region.
+Local unemployed youth from the declining textile industry joined the party and it further expanded because of Maharashtrians from the Konkan region.
 By the 1980s, it became a threat to the ruling Congress party which had initially encouraged it because of it rivalling the CPI.
 In 1989, the Sena's newspaper Saamna was launched by Thackeray.
 Because of Thackeray being against the Mandal Commission report, his close aide Chhagan Bhujbal left the party in 1991.
 Following the 1992 Bombay riots, Thackeray took stances viewed as anti-Muslim and based on Hindutva.
 Shiv Sena later allied itself with the Bharatiya Janata Party (BJP).
 The BJP-Shiv Sena alliance won the 1995 Maharashtra State Assembly elections and were in power from 1995 to 1999.
 Thackeray declared himself to be the "remote control" chief minister.

 Thackeray and the Chief Minister Manohar Joshi were explicitly named for inciting the Shivsainiks for violence against Muslims during the 1992–1993 riots in an inquiry ordered by the government of India, the Srikrishna Commission Report.

 Thackeray had influence in the film industry.
 His party workers agitated against films he found controversial and would disrupt film screenings, causing losses.
 Bombay, a 1995 film on the riots, was opposed by them.